ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

    links.

 -  **Conversion**:
-   :label:`Conversion <mydocs:ao-conversion-spec>` of raw input to engineering units or engineering units to raw output values.
+   :ref:`Conversion <mydocs:ao-conversion-spec>` of raw input to engineering units or engineering units to raw output values.

 -  **Output**: Write outputs.
 Output can be directed, via device support